understructure/AWSBigDataSpecialtyExamPrep/Domain_6_-_Security/Redshift_Security.md

 #### Key Management Service (KMS)

 * Four-tier hierarchy of encryption keys:
+  * **Master key** - As you launch a cluster and select KMS to encrypt your db, Redshift returns a list of Master keys
+      * select from list - lists all of the following:
+          * keys you’ve created
-  * **Master key** - select from list - keys you’ve created, keys you have access to, or default keys, e.g., customer master key for Redshift
+          * keys you have access to
+          * default keys, e.g., customer master key for Redshift
               * default key is AWS-managed key, KMS creates this key first time you create an encrypted cluster
   * **Cluster encryption key** - After you select master key, Redshift requests that KMS create a data key and encrypt it with the Master key.
 This key is then used as Cluster encryption key.
       * KMS then exports Cluster encryption key to Redshift, stores it in internally on disk, separate network from cluster
       * RS then loads the Cluster encryption key into memory and calls KMS to decrypt this key and loads it into memory
   * **Database encryption key** - Redshift generates this key and loads it into memory
       * Decrypted cluster encryption key is used to decrypt Database encryption key
   * **Data encryption keys** - Decrypted database encryption key encrypts data encryption keys randomly generated for for each block in Redshift

 #### Hardware Security Modules (HSMs)